Strategies

 Industry-Recognized Credentials

 Industry-recognized credentials (IRCs) are an important MVA category that requires special attention and deep consideration.
-With IRCs, students can gain a credential signaling professional skills to employers of a specific industry.
+With IRCs, students can gain a credential signaling professional skills to employers in a specific industry.
 While there are several state-approved IRCs, it is important to understand which ones are most relevant to local employers.

 • Vet IRCs for their value to students and employers.